 Democratic-ruled states tend to be more heavily regulated than Republican-ruled states.
 Child care is no exception.
 Indeed, “blue” states in America regulate child care more thoroughly than most countries in the EU.

-The libertarian Cato Institute believes the main cost drivers in child care are staff‐child ratios and worker‐qualification requirements.
+The libertarian Cato Institute believes the main cost drivers in child care are staff‐to-child ratios and worker‐qualification requirements.
 Let’s compare those.

-Most European countries do have child-staff ratios for daycare centers, a notable exception being Denmark.
+Most European countries do have staff-child ratios for daycare centers, a notable exception being Denmark.
 Austria, France and the Netherlands only have child-staff ratios for children younger than 2.

 In most countries, the maximum number of kids a single daycare worker may look after increases from between twelve and sixteen at age 2 to between 23 and 25 at age 4.

 Ratios across America (in those state that regulate them) are much lower.
 Connecticut, New York and Vermont require one caretaker for every four to five 2 year-olds and they allow eight to ten kids in a group at age 4; less than half the European averages.

 Economists Diana Thomas and Devon Gorry have estimated that loosening ratios by just one child across age groups would result in daycare prices falling 9 to 20 percent.

 Comparing worker-qualification requirements is more difficult.
 Not only do they differ by country and, in America, by state; they differ per role.

 For the sake of comparison, the EU makes a distinction between core practitioners and assistants.
 Among the former are educators and pedagogues, and they typically need a degree.
 The latter can range from paid staff to volunteers and require perhaps a training or no certification at all.

 Denmark and Sweden are the most lightly regulated, requiring either no degree or just one certified staff member per kindergarten.